Matt-Jones-Developer/ultimate_password_generator/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This very simple console and GUI application can be accessed through your web browser, you can also see the JS working under the hood by entering the console!
+This very simple console and GUI application can be accessed through your web browser, you can also see the JS working under the hood by entering the console.

 When you first load the page, it will offer a tip to click the log-in button to add a username.
 Once your name is stored to the cache, it will remember it.
 To change it again, just press 'log-in' button again.

 To create a new password, hit the 'get started' button.
-You will be presented with a series of prompts (as per the brief criteria!!) that refine you password length, what types you want to include and some helpful user feedback alerts to keep you on track!
+You will be presented with a series of prompts (as per the brief criteria) that refine your password length, what types of characters you want to include and some helpful user feedback alerts.

-Once complete, you hit the GENERATE button - the password generated will be printed to the textfield, ready for you to copy and paste.
+Once complete, you hit the GENERATE button - the password generated will be printed to the textfield, ready for you to copy and paste using the copy to clipboard button.

 As another UX feature, I wanted the user to be able to quick copy the password, using the '+' icon - I am really happy with the UX flow on this and feel that whilst alerts and prompts wouldn't be my first choice, they work quite well and it's fun to use.